Free car programs.

 Many low income families need an affordable or free car for work.
-Non-profit organizations, charities, and government agencies may be able to assist an individual with obtaining a car or truck, either a new or used automobile.
+Non-profit organizations, charities, and government agencies near you may be able to assist an individual with obtaining a car or truck, either a new or used automobile.
 The programs available and transportation authorized is often provided for free or at a very low cost/interest rate to qualified applicants.

 Any car provided needs to used to help find a job or allow someone to keep an existing one.
 The free vehicles will not be for recreational purposes but rather for employment needs.
 From time to time some of the non-profits may be able to contribute emergency funds for car repairs as well.